Godland (film): Production

-In the opening of the film, a title card states:
+In the opening of the film, a title card states "A box was found in Iceland with seven wet plate photographs taken by a Danish priest.
+These images are the first photographs of the southeast coast.
+This film is inspired by these photographs."
 However, these images never existed.
 Hlynur invented the story to help inspire the filmmaking process.
-As part of filming, several wet plate photographs were taken, one of which was used for the film's poster.
+As part of the filming, several wet plate photographs were taken, one of which was used for the film's poster.